Feel Good. Save a Life. Marrow Program

 What Happens If I’m a Match?

-If, in the future, you’re a suitable match for a person who needs a marrow transplant, you will be contacted by Oklahoma Blood Institute with detailed information.
+If, in the future, you’re a suitable match for a person who needs a marrow transplant, you will be contacted.
 OBI is involved in the screening and matching of donors to patients around the world, as well as collecting the peripheral blood stem cells.

 Occasionally, marrow is taken from a donor’s pelvic bone, when the person needing the transplant is deemed to likely have a better outcome if this approach is used.
 Anesthesia is used in this outpatient procedure, and the donor may experience soreness in the area following the procedure.